 André De Shields as Hermes.
 Photo: Helen Maybanks

-Hadestown by Anaïs Mitchell – Olivier, National Theatre, London
+Hadestown by Anaïs Mitchell – National Theatre (Olivier), London

 Singer-songwriter Anaïs Mitchell‘s ‘folk opera’, Hadestown, is based on the Orpheus and Eurydice myth, the ultimate ancient story about music.
 It has evolved from a song cycle for just Mitchell and her guitar to become a theatrical production, first touring regional US venues, then Off-Broadway and now in the wide, open spaces of the Olivier Theatre.
 ‘Folk’ was always a misleading description for music that it is as much influence by New Orleans jazz and blues.
 However, in the ten years it has taken to reach London, Hadestown has become a surprisingly conventional musical.
 It does not provide enough of the unexpected, and somewhere along the line has mislaid its edge.
 The end result is a rather middling entertainment with high points and low points, but ultimately a lack of coherence.